pUrGe12/pUrGe12.github.io/content/blog/gsoc_starting_.md

 ---

 This is day 3, I got my first PR merged, after having made around 5 in the last 3 days, with 2 issues and multiple comments regarding code updates.
 I will try and focus on different repos too along with 1 proper issue in the one repo I want to get in with.

+---

+Alright, day 8 today.

+I have made some contributions, raised issues etc. The org is mostly dead man and it takes so much time to do anything!
+I really want to make this a faster process.